dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/how-to-define-and-reference-a-resource.md

 # How to: Define and Reference a Resource

-This example shows how to define a resource and reference it by using an attribute in [!INCLUDE[TLA#tla_xaml](../../../includes/tlasharptla-xaml-md.md)].
+This example shows how to define a resource and reference it by using an attribute in Extensible Application Markup Language (XAML).

 ## Example